From Solo to Shared — Designing Collaboration for a Data Platform

 Setting direction with competing pressures

-The project had a clear objective but three competing pressures.
-Users needed teams to work together on data.
-The business saw collaboration as a vehicle for restructuring pricing — connecting multi-user access to new plan tiers.
-And the product was already overloaded with features, so adding collaboration couldn't just bolt on new functionality — it needed to use the new structure as an opportunity to simplify.
+The goal was clear, but three pressures were pulling in different directions.
+Users wanted to work together on data.
+The business saw collaboration as a way to restructure pricing around plan tiers.
+And the product was already feature-heavy — adding collaboration couldn't just mean more on top, it needed to simplify what was already there.

 "The workspace concept couldn't just be a container for shared work — it needed to be the unit that plans and billing attached to, and it needed to impose a cleaner organisational logic on the product."